Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Umpqua Grow Savings.
 Umpqua Bank’s savings account offers unlimited deposits and withdrawals with a $3 monthly fee.

 - Umpqua Embark Checking.
-Enjoy no monthly fees, no balance requirement and up to $10 in monthly ATM fee rebates.
+Enjoy no monthly fees, no balance requirement and up to $10 in monthly ATM fee rebates with this checking account.

 - Umpqua Access Checking.
-Comes with one free incoming wire transfer a month alongside four ATM fee rebates and three complimentary Umpqua Bank savings accounts.
+This top-tier account comes with one free incoming wire transfer a month alongside four ATM fee rebates and three complimentary Umpqua Bank savings accounts.

 - Umpqua Attain Checking.
-A $200 minimum opening deposit and $20 monthly fee is required, but you’ll get free checks, incoming wire transfers and account statements.
+A $200 minimum opening deposit and $20 monthly fee is required, but you’ll get free checks, incoming wire transfers and account statements with this account.

 - Thrive Money Market.
-Receive up to six free withdrawals and transfers a month with the option to waive the $10 monthly fee with a minimum daily balance of at least $1,000.
+With this money market, you’ll receive up to six free withdrawals and transfers a month with the option to waive the $10 monthly fee with a minimum daily balance of at least $1,000.